As Ethiopia’s conflict rages, ethnic targeting turns deadly

 The news of Monday’s massacre of ethnic Amharas in Mai-Kadra town in the Tigray region followed more than a week of federal government statements blaming the conflict that erupted Nov.
 4 on the ruling “clique” of the Tigray regional government, the Tigray People’s Liberation Front, and counterclaims by the TPLF.

 The Tigray region’s communication and transport links remain almost completely cut off, making it difficult to verify each side’s allegations.
-The federal government has warned journalists about reporting events “properly,” and human rights and media rights groups have expressed alarm about the arrests of several journalists.
+The federal government has warned journalists about reporting events “properly,” and human rights and media rights groups have expressed alarm about the arrests of journalists.

 “At least two journalists have been arrested in connection to their work, including coverage of Tigray, and continue to be detained without formal charges,” Muthoki Mumo with the Committee to Protect Journalists told The Associated Press in a statement, calling it “outrageous.”